kristinaleilani/kristinaleilani.github.io/_projects/2018-02-30-CoralRestoration.md

 ### Broader impacts

-These projects support reef restoration by identifying adaptive genotypes for increasing fitness of coral outplants.
-Using adaptive variants in sexual propogation of corals (aka "assisted gene flow") can facilitate evolution to global change.
-The direct outcomes of these projects will support restoration efforts through: 1) defining environmental barriers to gene flow for guiding spatial arrangement of outplanted corals, and 2) choosing optimal parental colonies for coral breeding.
+Using adaptive variants in sexual propogation of corals (aka "assisted gene flow"), we can facilitate evolution to global change.
+The direct outcomes of these projects will support restoration efforts by identifying the optimal parental genotypes for coral breeding and outplanting.